bobvanluijt/tosja-richard/index.md

 # Wedding ceremony

-The ceremony takes place in the company of family and close friends at the the beautiful town hall of Weesp.
+The ceremony takes place in the company of family and close friends at the beautiful town hall of Weesp.

 # Reception